rezib/cloubed/doc/api.rst

    :exception CloubedConfigurationException:
        * ``cloubed.yaml`` file could not be found or read in current directory

-.. py:function:: gen_file(domain_name, template_name)
+.. py:function:: gen(domain, template)

-   Generates the file `template_name` of the domain `domain_name` based on its template.
+   Generates the file `template` of the domain `domain` based on its template.

-   :param string domain_name: domain name in the YAML file
+   :param string domain: domain name in the YAML file
-   :param string template_name: template name for this domain in the YAML file
+   :param string template: template name for this domain in the YAML file
    :exception CloubedConfigurationException:
        * ``cloubed.yaml`` file could not be found or read in current directory
    :exception CloubedException: